 On June 3, 2019, the Company issued \$230.0 million in aggregate principal amount of its Convertible Senior Notes in an underwritten public offering, including an additional \$30.0 million issued pursuant to the exercise of the underwriters' option to purchase additional Convertible Senior Notes.
 The total net proceeds the Company received from the offering were approximately \$223.3 million, after deducting offering expenses and the underwriting discount.
 The Convertible Senior Notes bear interest at a fixed rate of 6.25% per year, paid semiannually on June 15 and December 15 of each year commencing December 15, 2019 and will mature on June 15, 2024, unless earlier converted, redeemed or repurchased in accordance with their terms.
-The Convertible Senior Notes are convertible at the option of the holders at any time until the close of business on the business day immediately preceding the maturity date into shares of the Company's common stock based on a conversion rate of 31.4346 shares (which reflects an adjustment resulting from the Company's Reverse Stock Split) of the Company's common stock for each \$1,000 principal amount of the Convertible Senior Notes, which is equivalent to a conversion price of approximately \$31.81 per share of common stock.
+The Convertible Senior Notes are convertible at the option of the holders at any time until the close of business day immediately preceding the maturity date into shares of the Company's common stock based on a conversion rate of 31.4346 shares (which reflects an adjustment resulting from the Company's Reverse Stock Split) of the Company's common stock for each \$1,000 principal amount of the Convertible Senior Notes, which is equivalent to a conversion price of approximately \$31.81 per share of common stock.
 The Convertible Senior Notes have an effective interest rate, including the impact of amortization to interest expense of debt issuance costs, of 6.94%.
 The Company does not have the right to redeem the Convertible Senior Notes prior to maturity, except to the extent necessary to preserve its status as a REIT, in which case the Company may redeem the Convertible Senior Notes, in whole or in part, at a redemption price equal to the principal amount redeemed plus accrued and unpaid interest.

 In February 2023, the Company's Board authorized a repurchase program for its Convertible Senior Notes pursuant to which it may repurchase up to \$100 million of its Convertible Senior Notes.
 The convertible notes repurchase program does not require the purchase of any minimum amount of Convertible Senior Notes.
 The timing and extent to which the Company may repurchase its Convertible Senior Notes will depend upon, among other things, market conditions, share price, liquidity, regulatory requirements and other factors, and repurchases may be commenced or suspended at any time without prior notice.
-In September 2023, the Company repurchased \$10.4 million principal amount of the Convertible Senior Notes for \$10.3 million and recorded a gain of \$41,000 to Other, net on the consolidated statement of operations.
-At September 30, 2023, the aggregate principal amount of the Company's Convertible Senior Notes outstanding was \$219.6 million.
+During the three months ended March 31, 2024, the Company repurchased \$39.9 million principal amount of its Convertible Senior Notes for \$39.8 million and recorded a loss of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
+During the year ended December 31, 2023, the Company repurchased \$20.4 million principal amount of the Convertible Senior Notes for \$20.2 million and recorded a gain of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
+At March 31, 2024, the aggregate principal amount of the Company's Convertible Senior Notes outstanding was \$169.7 million.